svyoshi/ScavengerHunt/README.md

-this is an AI-slop plugin but it actually works pretty damn well.
+this is an AI-slop plugin. you probably shouldnt use it. it definitely has memory leak issues. and its also outdated.

 that being said it probably has inefficiencies or redundancies, i am not a well-versed programmer.